1. Output information

 7. Other information

-• estimates in the R&D expenditure by the UK government statistical bulletin include in-house R&D, purchased R&D and other funding provided to external organisations for R&D (both within the UK and overseas); as well as taking account of funding received for R&D, to provide estimates of net expenditure
+Estimates in the GovERD statistical bulletin include in-house R&D, purchased R&D, and other funding provided to external organisations for R&D (both within the UK and overseas); as well as taking account of funding received for R&D, to provide estimates of net expenditure.
+The GERD statistical bulletin only includes estimates of expenditure on R&D performed "in-house", that is, by organisations themselves.

 UK Research and Innovation (UKRI) and research councils

-The category "UKRI" for 2018 is not directly comparable with the Research council's category in previously published SET datasets.
-This is because UKRI also includes Innovate UK, which, until the 2017 SET bulletin, was part of the Department for Business, Energy and Industrial Strategy (BEIS) and therefore part of the civil departmental total.
+The category "UKRI" for 2018 is not directly comparable with the research councils' category in previously published SET datasets.
+This is because UKRI also includes Innovate UK, which, until the 2017 SET bulletin, was part of the Department for Business, Energy, and Industrial Strategy (BEIS) and therefore part of the civil departmental total.

 Back to table of contents